 OPTIONAL: Why is visual demonstration of this method critical?

-: [1].
+Claudia Compagnucci: iPSCs are particularly difficult to maintain healthy because they are very sensitive to single cell dissociation and to this aim it is important to visualize the dissociation step [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera